Fisheries Branch Research Permitting

 Do I still need an SCP or other research permit?

-The flow chart will help you determine whether or not you will need other research permits in addition to your Hatchery Request.
+Refer to this flow chart to determine whether or not you will need other research permits in addition to your Hatchery Request:

 Do I still need an SCP or other research permit? chart